ossf/osv-schema/docs/schema.md

   Specifying one or more `SEMVER` ranges removes the requirement to specify an explicit enumerated `versions` list (see the discussion above).

+  Some ecosystems may recommend using SemVer 2.0 for versioning without explicitly enforcing it.
+In those cases you should use the `ECOSYSTEM` type instead.

 - `ECOSYSTEM`: The versions `introduced` and `fixed` are arbitrary, uninterpreted strings specific to the package ecosystem, which does not conform to SemVer 2.0’s version ordering.

-  Specifying one or more `ECOSYSTEM` ranges does NOT remove the requirement to specify an explicitly enumerated `versions` list, because `ECOSYSTEM` range inclusion queries cannot be answered without reference to the package ecosystem’s own logic and therefore cannot be used by ecosystem-independent processors.
+  It is recommended that you provide an explicitly enumerated `versions` list when specifying one or more `ECOSYSTEM` ranges, because `ECOSYSTEM` range inclusion queries may not be able to be answered without reference to the package ecosystem’s own logic and therefore may not be able to be used by ecosystem-independent processors.
+The infrastructure and tooling provided by https://osv.dev also provides automation for auto-populating the `versions` list based on supported `ECOSYSTEM` ranges as part of the ingestion process.

 - `GIT`: The versions `introduced` and `fixed` are full-length Git commit hashes.
 The repository’s commit graph is needed to evaluate whether a given